jyrkioraskari/IFCtoLBDPlugin/README.md

-# IFCtoLBD Plugin for BIMserver
+# IFCtoLBD plugin for BIMserver
 IFCtoLBD BOT for the open source BIMserver